calipho-sib/nextprot-docs/news/2022/12/20/SVG export of features and improvement in function prediction traceability.md

 ##Improved traceability of function predictions

 All our function predictions are associated with ECO terms reflecting the type of data analysis that was performed.
 In some cases, the analysis was not done with human data but with data from model organisms.
-This is now clearly specified in the predictions.
+This is now clearly specified.

 Example: [TMEM 53 predictions](../entry/NX_Q6P2H8/function-predictions)